If you don’t know your way to your corporate tax, this blog contains a quick guide to help you through the UK Corporate tax system.

-The United Kingdom (UK), like every other country in the world, has a tax regime that it applies to incorporated companies and other bodies that includes clubs and associations.
+The United Kingdom (UK), like every other country in the world, has a UK Corporate Tax System regime that it applies to incorporated companies and other bodies that include clubs and associations.
 The UK corporate tax regime is not applicable to trusts as well as partnerships and individuals.

 At present, it does not apply to foreign or non-resident companies as well as landlords that receive rental profits from the property they own in the UK.
 Instead, they are subject to income tax rules.